NoteChat: A Dataset of Synthetic Doctor-Patient Conversations Conditioned on Clinical Notes: Automatic Evaluation

 \subsection{Intrinsic Evaluation}

 We measure this task of note-to-conversation from four aspects of the MTS-Dialog dataset.

-\paragraph{Similarity} We use ROUGE-F1 scores ~\citep{lin2004rouge} to measure the similarity of the generated conversation and the references.
+\textbf{Similarity} We use ROUGE-F1 scores ~\citep{lin2004rouge} to measure the similarity of the generated conversation and the references.

-\paragraph{Factuality} We follow recent work~\cite{adams2023meta, ramprasad2023generating} using medical concepts to evaluate factuality and make some improvements.
-Specifically, we use QuickUMLS \citep{Soldaini2016QuickUMLSAF} to extract medical concepts from model-generated summaries and ground truth summaries to get two corresponding concept lists.
-We ask GPT-4 to filter out noise from the concept lists with prompt ``\emph{Verify whether the concept is important.
-Only return yes or no}''.
-This process results in two refined lists: $C_{hypo}$, and $C_{ref}$.
-We then instruct the GPT-4 to ``\emph{Verify whether the conversation/note includes or implies the concept I gave you.
-Only return yes or no.}''.
-Finally, we calculate the Precision, Recall, and F1 scores of ref<->hypo as our factuality metrics according to GPT4's decision of "yes" or "no" for every concept in the concept lists.
+\textbf{Factuality} We follow recent work~\cite{adams2023meta, ramprasad2023generating} using medical concepts to evaluate factuality and make some improvements.
+Specifically, we use QuickUMLS \citep{Soldaini2016QuickUMLSAF} to extract medical concepts from model-generated dialogues and ground truth dialogues to get two corresponding concept lists.
+Then, we calculate the overlap of medical concept lists between two documents, offering insight into the model's grasp of medical knowledge and terminology.
+In Table~\ref{intrinsic}, we report the Concept-P/R/F1 as the Factuality metric.

-\paragraph{Extractiveness} We calculate the ROUGE-F1 of src->hypo (clinical note to model-generated dialogue) as our extractiveness metrics to demonstrate how much information in dialogue is extracted from the clinical note.
+\textbf{Extractiveness} We calculate the ROUGE-F1 of src->hypo (clinical note to model-generated dialogue) as our extractiveness metrics to demonstrate how much information in dialogue is extracted from the clinical note.
 For AI, a shortcut to improve Factuality is to improve Extractiveness.
 However, recent work shows increasing the factuality by this way might not be ideal in many scenarios~\cite{ladhak2022faithful,goyal2022news}.

-\paragraph{Diversity} We use Self-BLEU (SBLEU)~\cite{zhu2018texygen} to evaluate the diversity of the generated conversation for the patient utterances, doctor utterances, and overall.
+\textbf{Diversity} We use Self-BLEU (SBLEU)~\cite{zhu2018texygen} to evaluate the diversity of the generated conversation for the patient utterances, physician utterances, and overall.